Hazza3100/Twitch-account-creator/README.md

  ## 🥅 ・Goals

 ・ 60 Stars for update
-・ 70 for bio
+・ 70 stars for bio
+・ 75 stars for email verify
-・80 for pfp
+・ 80 stars for pfp
-・90 for banner
+・ 90 stars for banner

 ## Support me
 ・Join my discord